-500 Years After Martin Luther, Does The Protestant Reformation Still Matter?
+500 Years After Martin Luther, Does the Protestant Reformation Still Matter?

 “In some parts of the world (Latin America), Catholic-Protestant relations are strained.
 Some sectors of Protestantism are still strongly anti-Catholic, and there are Catholics who are suspicious that the Church is becoming too friendly to Protestant ‘heretics.’
 And, despite real convergence at some points, some fundamental differences remain—on obvious issues like Papal infallibility and the doctrines about Mary.”

-This suspicion of cozying up to heretics was recently amplified by over 60 Catholic clergy and lay-scholars in the church on September 24, through the publishing of the “Filial Correction.”
-In the document, theologians take issue with what they see as Pope Francis’s endorsing of heresy, noting his particularly “unprecedented sympathy” for the theology of Martin Luther on issues of justification and the sacraments.
+This suspicion of cozying up to heretics was recently amplified by over 60 Catholic clergy and lay-scholars in the church on Sept.
+24, through the publishing of the “Filial Correction.”
+In the document, theologians take issue with what they see as Pope Francis’ endorsing of heresy, noting his particularly “unprecedented sympathy” for the theology of Martin Luther on issues of justification and the sacraments.

 Clearly, ecumenical talks may not have healed all theological divisions, from within and without the Catholic Church, but they are bringing some like-minded Christians together.
 There may always be calls for Reform in some form or another, and not every theologian may agree on what it looks like.